Moving Mesh with Streamline Upwind Petrov-Galerkin (MM-SUPG) Method for Time-dependent Convection-Dominated Convection-Diffusion Problems: Moving Mesh with Streamline Upwind Petrov-Galerkin (MM-SUPG) Method

-We consider two affine-equivalent finite elements, one for the reference elements and another for the mesh element.
-Then there exists an invertible affine mapping between the finite elements, denoted by $F_K$:
+We consider two affine-equivalent finite elements, one for the reference elements and another for the physical mesh element.
+There exists an invertible affine mapping between the finite elements, denoted by $F_K$: